 - Brent Turner - Executive Director of Campus Life

-- Tracey Gibson-Jackson - Associate Director Student Orgs & Activities
+- Tracey Gibson-Jackson - Director of Student Orgs & Activities

-- Joe Lattal - Asst Director of Student Orgs & Activities
+- Joe Lattal - Assistant Director of Student Orgs & Activities

-- Jake Fields - Asst Director of Student Orgs & Activities
+- Jake Fields - Assistant Director of Student Orgs & Activities

 - Kelly Benkert - Director of Leadership Development & Community Engagement